rtmigo/bisection_dart/README.md

 # [beesect](https://github.com/rtmigo/beesect_dart)

-Port of the Python `bisect` library to the Dart language.
+Port of the Python `bisect` library to the Dart language designed for sectarian bees.

 ## Basic example